ushelp/EasyCommons-ImageUtils/readme.md

 EasyImageUtils core:

-- **EasyImageCompressionUtils**: change the image size compression tools, support network pictures, geometric, higher maximum wide variety of modes.
+- **EasyImageCompressionUtils**: change the image size compression tools, support network pictures, geometric, higher maximum wide variety of modes.<br/>
  **Scene** : compression to upload pictures of different sizes.

 - **EasyImageSrcUtils**: Picture address extraction tools.
-The string contents of the image path extracted.
+The string contents of the image path extracted.<br/>
  **Scene** : at the time of publication of news content, the content automatically extract all images, or extract the first image as a news cover.

 - **EasyImageWaterMarkUtils**: image watermark tools.
-Support for the picture add a picture watermark or text watermark.
+Support for the picture add a picture watermark or text watermark.<br/>
  **Scene** : add a watermark to upload pictures.

 [EasyImageUtils API - English](doc/API-en.md "EasyImageUtils API")